Haemophilus: Metabolism

-Members of the genus Haemophilus usually will not grow on blood agar plates, as most species require at least one of these blood factors for growth: hemin (X-factor) and/or nicotinamide adenine dinucleotide (V-factor).
-They are unable to synthesize important parts of the cytochrome system needed for respiration, and they obtain these substances from the heme fraction, known as the X factor, of blood hemoglobin.
-The culture medium must also supply the cofactor nicotinamide adenine dinucleotide (from either NAD+ or NADP+), which is known as the V factor.
-Clinical laboratories use tests for the requirement of the X and V factors to identify the isolates as Haemophilus species.
-The species Haemophilus haemoglobinophilus is an exception to this, and has been shown to grow well on both blood and chocolate agars.
+Most members of the genus Haemophilus require at least one of these blood factors for growth: hemin (sometimes called 'X-factor') and/or nicotinamide adenine dinucleotide (NAD; sometimes called 'V-factor'); they usually will not grow on blood agar plates.
+While NAD is released into blood agar by red blood cells, hemin is bound to the blood cells and is unavailable to bacteria in this medium which prevents the growth of many Haemophilus species.
+They are unable to synthesize important parts of the cytochrome system needed for respiration, and they obtain these substances from the heme fraction of blood hemoglobin.
+Clinical laboratories use tests for the hemin and NAD requirement to identify the isolates as Haemophilus species.
+The species Haemophilus haemoglobinophilus is an exception to this, as it has been shown to grow well on both blood and chocolate agars.

 Chocolate agar is an excellent Haemophilus growth medium, as it allows for increased accessibility to these factors.
 Alternatively, Haemophilus is sometimes cultured using the "Staph streak" technique: both Staphylococcus and Haemophilus organisms are cultured together on a single blood agar plate.
 In this case, Haemophilus colonies will frequently grow in small "satellite" colonies around the larger Staphylococcus colonies because the metabolism of Staphylococcus produces the necessary blood factor byproducts required for Haemophilus growth.